 Projects, Renovations and Upgrades In Progress

--Bower Academic Center Completion Date: TBD
+- Bower Academic Center Completion Date: Summer 2020

--Campus Lighting Upgrade Completion Date: Ongoing
+- Campus Lighting Upgrade Completion Date: Ongoing

--Demolition of Houses & Trailers Completion Date: Ongoing
+- Demolition of Houses & Trailers Completion Date: Ongoing

--Energy Reduction Retrofit Completion Date: Ongoing
+- Energy Reduction Retrofit Completion Date: Ongoing

--GIS Mapping and Infrastructure Survey Completion Date: Ongoing
+- GIS Mapping and Infrastructure Survey Completion Date: Ongoing

--McCain Library Envelope Repairs Completion Date: TBD
+- McCain Library Envelope Repairs Completion Date: June 2020

--Wellness/Volleyball Complex Completion Date: September 2019
+- Wellness/Volleyball Complex Completion Date: Complete

 Projects on the Horizon

--Fritzsche-Gibbs Hall Renovations
+- Fritzsche-Gibbs Hall Renovations

--Southern Hall Renovations
+- Southern Hall Renovations